ANGRYCONE/ConeOS/README.md

-this thing can run at like no ram and no storage space
+this thing can run at like no RAM and no storage space